moosetechnology/moosetechnology.github.io/_drafts/2025-03-26-visitor-external-grammar.md

     with: aTSNode
     with: aTSNode collectFieldNameOfNamedChild
 ```
-It looks a lot more complex, we also removed the underscores (\_) in the visiting method selector in  but the first part.
+It looks significantly more complex, but we also removed the underscores (\_) in the visiting method selector (first part of the `#visitNode:` method).
-So for "assignment_expression", the visiting method will now be: `visitPerleAssignmentExpression: withFields:`.
+So for "assignment_expression", the visiting method will now be: `visitPerleAssignmentExpression:withFields:`.

 From this, we could have the following template for our visiting methods:
 ```st